What are ketones?

 How do I test for ketones?

-One can test for ketones in the urine or the blood.
-Urine ketone strips can be bought without a prescription and turn a dark colour after 15 seconds once dipped into urine.
+Urine ketone strips can be bought without a prescription at a pharmacy.
+They turn a dark colour after 15 seconds when dipped in urine.
 The amount of ketones is indicated by how dark the strip turns.
-This is usually the way a woman with gestational diabetes tests her urine.

 What is the treatment for high ketones?

-- Intravenous (IV) insulin: people are usually given insulin to reduce excess sugar in their blood.
+- Intravenous insulin: this will help reduce excess sugar in their blood.

 How do I prevent high ketones?

-- taking all medications and insulin as prescribed
+- Taking all medications as prescribed by your diabetes healthcare team

-- knowing what to do when your ketones get too high
+- Knowing what to do when your ketones are too high